What is an advocate?

 How do I obtain an advocate?

-1. Talk to one of your pastors for recommendations.
+- Get a recommendation from your pastor.
 Your pastor would be a good advocate.